From KeysNews.com: Clerk’s office audit shows progress.

 Look, it’s easy enough to make a mistake using a purchasing card.
 The rules can be pretty detailed and involved – especially the rules regarding travel.
 I hated using my purchasing card for that very reason.
 But if the same mistakes are being made over and over again then they’re not mistakes.
 Now it sounds like certain “county staff” are slow about handing in their receipts.
 Gee, I wonder who.

-Let’s not forget that the Auditor General gigged the Board of County Commissioners (BOCC) – NOT THE CLERK – two years ago for delayed submission of purchasing card receipts.
+Let’s not forget that the auditor gigged the Board of County Commissioners (BOCC) – NOT THE CLERK – two years ago for delayed submission of purchasing card receipts.
 Looks to me like the purchasing card issue is upstream of the Clerk’s office.

 As far as I know, there is no law that says a government official has to have a purchasing card.
 Perhaps the solution is to require repeat offenders to turn in an expense report instead.
 This would ensure that the taxpayers are only paying for legitimate purchases which are supported with the proper documentation.